Ethiopia

 Recent funding

-To ensure the smooth running of the Aleltu Hospital.
+Ensuring the smooth running of Aleltu Schools

 Aleltu is a village located 55 km north of Addis Ababa on the national road, in a region that lives mainly from agriculture and livestock.
 Its primary school is the only one in the area, and serves all the surrounding villages.
 The number of pupils continues to increase year after year, with over 900 children in 2022.
 In 2013, MAP financed the construction of a block for the Aleltu primary school with 4 classrooms.
 The following year, a second block of 4 classrooms was built, as well as two offices for the teachers.
 In 2016, MAP also contributed to the construction of a kindergarten, and since then has been providing these schools with school equipment or furniture every year, depending on the needs on site.